iparker2800/The-BOIS/README.md

 README for CineSearch

+Potential Names:

+FilmFinder

 Product Description:

-CineSearch is a user-friendly webpage that allows for users to quickly find ratings on the most popular movies and shows of today as well as the locations to view these productions.
+CineSearch is a user-friendly web app that allows for users to quickly find ratings on the most popular movies and shows of today as well as the locations to view these productions.
 In addition, users can create a portfolio containing their favorite shows and movies with which CineSearch will construct the optimal streaming service payment plan for users.